Performing Arts Courses

 Modern/Contemporary Dance

 Description: Modern/Contemporary Dance is a studio technique course that allows students to develop expression through movement.
 This style of dance focuses on body and core strength, spatial awareness, and the use of breath, body weight, and release/recovery.
 Students will build from the techniques of modern dance pioneers José Limón and Martha Graham.
-By the end of the term, students will have learned a full-length dance utilizing these techniques.
+By the end of the course, students will have learned a full-length dance utilizing these techniques.

 Music Theory